AidanFarhi/travlr/README.md

 - How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

 My goal is to become a well-rounded software engineer capable of leveraging a vast toolbelt of languages, frameworks, and design philosophies.
 Building a full-stack application from the ground up was a rewarding experience.
 I found it enrichening to use Angular for the first time as well as Node, Express, and Handlebars.
-By walking through different ways to build applications, I have the oppurtunity to develop skills relevent to the modern job market and obtain a solid foundation in engineering practices.
+By walking through different ways to build applications, I have the opportunity to develop skills relevant to the modern job market and obtain a solid foundation in engineering practices.